 Restorative justice models also value the active participation of offenders in finding a resolution to wrongdoing (Zehr 1990).
 For example, offenders may be asked to propose forms of reparation they could offer to victims.
 In being allowed an opportunity to play a role in building a better future, the offender may avoid a dangerous rage-shame spiral and regain a sense of self-worth (Braithwaite 2000).

 In political cases, the roles of victim and perpetrator are often not clear-cut or agreed upon.
 Here, incorporating input from the various parties to the conflict in designing reconciliation processes will increase the chances that those measures will be viewed as legitimate across the entire community (Barsalou and Baxter 2007).
-Inclusive deliberative processes for the selection of reconciliation efforts can also provide a valuable model for the future of the community (Crocker 1999).
+Inclusive deliberative processes for the selection, design, and interpretation of reconciliation efforts can also provide a valuable model for the future of the community (Crocker 1999, Anker 2016).
 The future will never be free of conflict, so an appropriate goal of reconciliation processes is to establish norms for resolving disagreements in a peaceful, just and equitable manner.

 Wrongdoing has implications for multiple moral values, including, most fundamentally, justice.
 Justice-based concerns traditionally dominate philosophical discussions of responding to wrongdoing.
 What is the relationship between justice and reconciliation?
 Discussion of this question occurs most explicitly in the political context, especially in debates about the moral justifiability of non-punitive responses to wrongdoing such as truth commissions.
 This section provides an overview of the various positions that have been advanced concerning the relationship between justice and reconciliation.

 This entry has explored the various ways that the repair of relationships is conceptualized in the literature, and the processes that are claimed to foster such repair.
 One lingering question remains: what value is there in the pursuit of relational repair?
 The section on justice suggests two, not incompatible, answers.
 The process of repairing relationships is most obviously valuable and important because of the other goods it enables individuals and communities to achieve.
 In the political context, the cessation of violence, the prevention of future violence, and the attainment of democracy are some values that may be promoted.
-In more interpersonal contexts, the benefits of relational repair include the avoidance of further harms to one’s interests, including the psychological burden of resentment, or the goods that continued interaction bring, such as material profit through ongoing trade or business.
+In more interpersonal contexts, the benefits of relational repair include the avoidance of further harms to one’s interests, including the psychological burden of resentment, or the goods that continued interaction bring, such as material profit through ongoing trade.
 But in addition to these sorts of instrumental value, one might also argue that reconciliation is valuable for its own sake.
 Insofar as a relationship is intrinsically valuable or morally appropriate, the repair of a relation that has been ruptured acquires derivative intrinsic value.
-This position may be particularly compelling when reconciliation is viewed from the point of view of a party guilty of past wrongdoing.
 Insofar as wrongdoing violates and damages the relationship that ought to exist between two morally motivated parties (namely, a relationship of mutual respect and a reasonable degree of trust in the other’s ability and willingness to abide by appropriate norms of behavior), reconciliation sets things to right.

 - Allais, Lucy, 2012, “Restorative Justice, Retributive Justice, and the South African Truth and Reconciliation Commission,” Philosophy and Public Affairs, 39(4): 331–363.